dotnet/docs-maui/docs/migration/custom-renderers.md

 The process for migrating a Xamarin.Forms custom renderer to .NET MAUI is to:

-1. Add the code into the appropriate location in your .NET MAUI project(s).
+1. Add the custom renderer code into the appropriate location in your .NET MAUI project(s).
 For more information, see [Add the code](#add-the-code).
 1. Modify the `using` directives and remove `ExportRenderer` attributes.
 For more information, see [Modify using directives and other code](#modify-using-directives-and-other-code).
 1. Register the renderers.
 For more information, see [Register renderers](#register-renderers).
 1. Consume the renderers.
 For more information, see [Consume the custom renderers](#consume-the-custom-renderers).